Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 You'll be aware of how much the little ones have grown from one year to the next by making keepsakes like this.
 Find the instructions at Share & Remember.

 Make cute little harvest crowns by finding the directions at the Made Everyday site.

 25. Giving Thanks Tree

 A great way for the family to reflect on all the things that they are thankful for.
-Give everyone a chance to add their thoughts to this Giving Thanks tree shown on THE JUMPSTART BLOG.
+Give everyone a chance to add their thoughts to this Giving Thanks tree shown on Jumpstart.
 Also find the instructions for the project there.

 26. Stand Up Turkey